Sir3nka/blockchain/README.md

 My take on learning blockchain concept, no idea what i'll do with it.

 ## What is done
-- Created a blocks model that are linked to each other
+- Created a blocks modell that are linked to each other
 - Somewhat functional proof of work concept so creating block actually takes effort

 ## TODO